ebs-integrator/drf-localize/README.md

     # DRF Localize model specific constant, which is used to store translations (json)
     LOCALIZE_FIELD = 'i18n'

+    # DRF Localize model specific constant, which is used to auto-update or remove translations for languages
+    LOCALIZE_AUTO_UPDATE = False # not required , defaults to False

     # Your custom model fields
     title = models.CharField(max_length=254, null=True)